Alex-A14/Kaggle_Survey/kaggle_survey_summary.md

                   data = model_data)
 ```

-The model has an adjusted R-squared of 0.30 and and p < 0.001.
+The model has an adjusted R-squared of 0.30 and and p < 0.001.Tenure, employer industry, and job function had a significant effect on salary, while major and education level did not show significant effects.
+This is surprising as most reports seem to list education level as a major factor in determining data science salary.

 ### Checking assumptions